 “You should really go home, Neil, you look awful.”
 Jack interferes.
 “Take an early night, rest some and I’ll see you tomorrow if you feel better.”

-I guess I am defeated.
+I guess I am overruled.
 It’s two against one, one with a concussion no less.
 Not a fair game.
 I shrug and drink the last bit of my tea.
 Lily watches me as I get up, she extents her hand to help me.
 I’m about to take it when I remember I’m supposed to be mad at her.
 I quickly drop my hand and frown.
 Lily somehow seems to understand what this is about.
 She looks at me and whispers, “I’m sorry Neil, I’ll explain some day.
 Just not today, okay?”
 I simply shrug and turn to the door.
 That’s a worry for later.
 Right now I think I want to lie on the couch and eat ice cream, or something more masculine but equally enjoyable.

 A/N: Thank you JK Rowling for giving my Neil a Lily to crush over.
 If you read this chapter and thought that the lunchroom-owner had a big part and you liked it, you're welcome! (that was a very criptic thank you to my most devoted reader/reviewer, thanks Jack!)